top of page

 As the math clearly shows, the ICEV costs almost 4 times more than the EV to travel 100 miles in city driving.

-For highway driving the factor is closer, only Δ2.92.
+For highway driving, the factor is closer, only Δ2.92.
 An improvement for the ICEV but still a pretty wide cost difference.

-These numbers can be tweaked to fit your circumstances. e.g. If you have lower overnight electric rates, you could save more by charging during those wee early hours.
+These numbers can be tweaked to fit your circumstances. e.g., if you have lower overnight electric rates, you could save more by charging during those wee hours.
 For our friends who get their power from BEC (Boone Electric Coop), their overnight rate is 4.9¢ per kWh as of this writing.
 At that rate, their city driving cost factor is Δ10.2!!
 That's less than 1/10th the cost per mile to drive an EV in the city.
 On the highway, it would be Δ7.75 -- even still, an enormous savings.

 From here, it's pretty simple to figure out how much you could save per year by not buying gasoline.
 Just estimate your average monthly or yearly gasoline costs and divide by one of those Δ factors above.
 That's about how much you'll pay in electricity when charging at home.
 You can easily save $1,000/year and quite possibly $2k or even $3k, depending on your overnight electric rate and how many miles you drive per year.